aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 ### 4. Event Delegation

 Another performance problem has arisen when lots of elements have attached one or more event handlers.
 Most attachments have their attaching phase happened at the `onload` (or `DOMContentReady`) event, **resulting in more processing time for loading** pages.
-In addition, the bowser need to keep track of each event handler, which **takes up memory**.
+In addition, browsers need to keep track of each event handler, which **takes up memory**.
 Actually, a great number of event handlers might never be needed.
 For instance, users only clicked one button or link, but not all of them.

 Therefore, a simple and elegant technique for handling even delegation is to use event bubbling, to give this handler to their parents.
 It means that, you can attach only one handler on a wrapper element to handle all events that happen to the children.